 Ortega Highway is Deadly and Caltrans Does Nothing To Fix It

 On December 17, 2009 a young man died on a stretch of road from Orange County to Elsinore called Ortega Highway.
 This is one of the most dangerous roads in California because of the narrow stretches, trucks passing through the zone and dirt shoulders that are not well maintained.
-Mr. Moreira was travelling to Elsinore when his front right tire drifted off the pavement and onto the shoulder.
+Mr. Moreira was traveling to Elsinore when his front right tire drifted off the pavement and onto the shoulder.
 Unfortunately, to move back onto the road takes a tremendous effort.
 If not done exactly correct, oversteer easily occurs.
 In this case, Mr. Moreira oversteered and in the split second of reaction, he crossed the double line, and was struck causing his death.
 Expert investigation started 3 months after the death, and after a lengthy delay in preparation of the police report demonstrated a four inch drop off from pavement to the dirt shoulder, the equivalent of the height of a curb.
 Arguing that the condition may not have been the cause of the accident, Caltrans defended the condition as not dangerous.

 Unfortunately, Caltrans has done nothing since this tragic accident.
 Additionally, the area is ripe for another accident unless Caltrans stops shirking their responsibilities and starts to correct the defective roadway conditions.